2002 San Diego Chargers season: Week 17: vs. Seattle Seahawks

-San Diego were eliminated from playoff contention shortly before their game kicked off, when the Cleveland Browns won.
+San Diego was eliminated from playoff contention shortly before its game kicked off, when the Cleveland Browns won.
 When their own game started, the Chargers fell behind to a touchdown on the opening drive.
 Moreno stopped the next Seattle drive with an interception, while the Chargers gained only one 1st down on their first three drives.
 They tied the score early in the 2nd quarter on a drive where Brees was 4 of 5 for 67 yards and a touchdown to Alexander.
 Christie added a field goal on the next drive, and San Diego led at halftime after Lyle forced a fumble that Molden recovered at the Charger 11.

 On the opening possession of the second half, a 29-yard completion from Brees to Alexander was followed by a trick play, with Caldwell passing to Dwight for 20 more yards; those plays led to Christie's second field goal.
 On their next drive, Brees had a 30-yard completion to Alexander and a 31-yard touchdown to Parker.
 Matt Hasselbeck had a 49-yard completion as Seattle responded quickly with a Shaun Alexander touchdown.
 San Diego drove into Seattle territory, and converted a 3rd and 3 from the 9 when Alexander drew pass interference.
 McCrary's touchdown came two plays later, and Caldwell's two-point conversion extended the lead to fourteen points with 8:37 to play.
 The Seahawks took only five plays to respond via Hasselbeck's second touchdown pass of the game.
 San Diego gained two 1st downs before being forced to punt with under four minutes to play.
 On the ensuing 17-play drive, Hasselbeck passed sixteen times, ran four times and was sacked once.
 He converted a 4th and 1 with a 4-yard scramble and ran in the game-tying touchdown with a single second on the clock.

 Seattle won the overtime coin toss, received the ball and reached a 3rd and 7 at the Charger 28 before being stopped by a Molden interception.
 However, Brees threw two incompletions and was sacked, forcing a punt.
 Hasselbeck then ran for 21 yards on a 3rd and 12, eventually leading to Ryan Lindell's game-winning kick.

 Standings

-Playoffs
+Awards

-The Chargers did not make the playoffs, but they had a chance to clinch a wild card spot with victory over the Seahawks in Week 17, provided that the Browns lost to the Falcons; however, the Browns beat the Falcons, making the Chargers' loss to the Seahawks immaterial.
+Three Chargers were named to the 2003 Pro Bowl, two of whom were also named to the Associated Press All-Pro team.